alt-romes/albumsofthemonth/README.md

 ## Deployment

-Deploy the contents of the cloned, and edited, repository, in a webpage
+Deploy the contents of the cloned, and edited, repository

 Suggestion - Use **Github Pages**